Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 Farm it your way

 As you can see there are a lot of things to look after – but only if you wish to do so.
-Expand your territory by building dikes and dehydrating moors, cultivate those lands by plowing them, plant forests, build stalls and buildings.
+Expand your territory by building dikes and dehydrating moors, cultivate those lands by plowing them, plant forests, and construct stalls and buildings.
 And then exploit this land and animals for resources, deliver them to cities and fill your pockets.

 But you don’t have to do all of this.
 You can highly specialize your farm and do whatever you want: have a lot of sheep and sell woolen, go for leather, build carriages, buildings.
 There are endless possibilities limited only by your imagination.